To fulfill our mission to both communities and first responders, the Addison Consolidated Dispatch Center adopts these

 Professional Standards Coordinator

-Professional Standards Coordinator Hermes was hired by the Addison Police Department in September 2008.
-Sherianne became a Communications Training Officer in 2012, and in 2015 became the midnight shift Team Lead.
+Professional Standards Coordinator Hermes was hired as a telecommunicator at the Addison Police Department (IL) in 2008.
+Sherianne became a Communications Training Officer in 2012, and in 2015 became the Midnight Shift Team Lead.

 Sherianne helped design and currently instructs the ACDC classroom training for new hires.
-In August 2017, she was promoted to her current position as the CALEA Accreditation Manager, Training Coordinator, and Community Outreach and Education initiatives.
+In 2017, she was promoted to her current position as the CALEA accreditation manager, training coordinator, and community outreach and education initiatives.
 She also designed and manages the ACDC website and social media for the agency.
+She is an APCO certified Public Safety Telecommunicator, Fire Service, and Communications Training Officer Agency Instructor.
+She is also a published member of the APCO Editorial Committee.

 Sherianne earned her Master of Arts Degree in Mass Communication from South Dakota State University and Bachelor of Arts Degree in Communications from Elmhurst College.